centreon/centreon-broker/doc/user/configuration.rst

 Centreon Broker only directly knows that input streams can be **read from** whereas output streams can be **written to** and that multiple protocols can be stacked together to create input streams.

+Temporary object alows to dump event into a stream when the event queue limit as reach.

 Protocols
 =========